 Following medical trauma like breast cancer or injury to the nipple, the nipple and areola may become disfigured or lost.
 To reconstruct a breast that appears more natural, nipple reconstruction may be recommended.
 By reconstructing a natural-appearing nipple and areola, the reconstructed breast appears more natural and attractive, easing the patient’s self-consciousness and improving self-esteem.

 Nipple reconstruction surgery may be required by male or female patients who have undergone prior surgery or have suffered an injury to one or both nipples.
 The procedure is often combined with breast reconstruction to create natural-looking breasts in patients who have undergone a mastectomy or lumpectomy due to breast cancer.

 Generally, nipple reconstruction surgery is an option for patients who have enough skin on the breast mound to allow for the formation of a nipple.
-Patients must also be in generally good shape, they must have the approval of their primary physician, and they must undergo a thorough evaluation by Dr. Jones to be approved for the procedure.
+Atlanta nipple reconstruction patients must also be in generally good shape, they must have the approval of their primary physician, and they must undergo a thorough evaluation by Dr. Jones to be approved for the procedure.